mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 ### §2.
 Purposes
 1. To promote sharing and reduce waste.
-1. To develop free, libre and open-source software.
+1. To develop free and open-source software.
 1. To provide and connect public and common resources.
 1. To give what we can, take what need and facilitate others to do the same.
 1. To generally have a jolly good time.